 - Age of the child and date of birth

-- Date and time of the observation or the disclosure
+- Date and time of the observation or the disclosure, location

 - Exact position and type of any injuries or marks seen

-- Name of the person to whom any concern was reported, with date and time; and the names of any other person present at the time
+- Exact observation of any incident including any concern was reported, with date and time; and the names of any other person present at the time

 - Any discussion held with the parent(s) (where deemed appropriate).

-These records should be signed by the person reporting this and the manager, dated and kept in a separate confidential file.
+These records should be signed by the person reporting this and the DSL/manager, dated and kept in a separate confidential file.

-It may be thought necessary that through discussion with all concerned the matter needs to be raised with the local authority children’s social care team and Ofsted, and/or a Common Assessment Framework (CAF) needs to be initiated.
-Staff involved may be asked to supply details of any information/concerns they have with regard to a child.
-We expect all members of staff to co-operate with the local authority children’s social care, police, and Ofsted in any way necessary to ensure the safety of the children.
+Staff involved in a safeguarding case may be asked to supply details of any information/concerns they have with regard to a child.
+The club expects all members of staff to co-operate with the local authority children’s social care, police, and Ofsted in any way necessary to ensure the safety of the children.